amrlabib/javascript-essentials/scopes.md

 ## Javascript Scopes:
-**1.Global Scope:** Any variable defined outside all the functions and objects in our code, usually can be accessed under the window object in all browsers.
+**1.Global Scope:** Any variable defined outside all the functions and objects in our code, usually can be accessed under `window` object in all browsers.

-**2.Local Scope:** Any variables defined inside a function is accessible inside that function only
+**2.Local Scope:** Any variables defined inside a function is accessible inside that function only.

 **3.Lexical Scope (nested scopes):** Any variables defined inside a function where this function contains another function, we can consider this as a nested local scopes.